enury/collation-viz/README.md

 If you wish to use the notebook for your own collation, add your JSON file in the `json-collations` folder.
 Then in the notebook, change the code of the cell `IMPORT DATA > Collation import`:

 1. update the `path` variable with your own JSON file
-2. change the `base_text` variable to chose a base text from your own witnesses (or comment it out if you do not want to set a base text)
+2. change the `base_text` variable to chose a base text from your own witnesses (or leave it empty if you do not want to set a base text)
 3. run the modified cell again, to upload your collation results

 ## HTML alignment tables